DIY Farmhouse Console Table

 using a pneumatic nail gun to assemble table.

-Step 4: Attach farmhouse table top.
+Step 4: Attach the farmhouse tabletop.

 small piece of wood with four pocket holes in the corners.

-These should already have pocket holes in them.
+These braces should already have pocket holes in them.
 The easiest way to put these in place is to turn your table over onto a flat surface and lay these supports flush with the top of the table to attach them.

 table upside down on a work bench.